fistion567-coder/QDX-Orchestrator/README.md

 ## 🚀 Next Steps
 - Implementation of the smart contract on Solana.
 - Development of the interface for medical and pharmaceutical clients.
-- Integration with the payment system in $QDX and USDC.
+- Integration with the payment system in $QDXO and USDC.
 - Expansion of cross-chain bridges and adoption of the qRC20 standard.
 ### 🛡️ Core Security & Compliance Standard